zadn/FantaCode-Training/README.md

 #Data Analysis and Prediction

-Analysed, wrangled, cleansed and predicted the data on Titanic Machine Learning from Disaster [a link](https://www.kaggle.com/c/titanic) using Jupyter Notebook.
+Analysed, wrangled, cleansed and predicted the data on [Titanic Machine Learning from Disaster](https://www.kaggle.com/c/titanic) using Jupyter Notebook.